FoxeliaFR/RandomJavaTools/foxapi-nms/api/src/main/java/fr/foxelia/tools/minecraft/bukkit/nms/toast/README.md

 ## Credit

-The Toaster class was created by [Zarinoow](https://github.com/Zarinoow/) of the [Foxelia](https://foxelia.fr/) team.
+The Toaster classes was created by [Zarinoow](https://github.com/Zarinoow/) of the [Foxelia](https://foxelia.fr/) team.
 A huge thanks to [ZockerAxel](https://github.com/ZockerAxel/) who allowed me to reverse engineer his plugin [CrazyAdvancementsAPI](https://github.com/ZockerAxel/CrazyAdvancementsAPI) to create this class and accepted to share it with the community.